cs50spring2021/nuggets-nunchuck-buccaneer/README.md

 We don't submit our server.log and client.log instead just submitting our testing output

 We left memory leaks in testing files but not in the modules or the program itself

+The formatting (tabs/spaces) are messed up.
+When we edited these files on both vim and VSCode, the spacing got messed up so that tabs became 4 spaces, not 2.

 ## Testing